 The entropy generation rate is given the symbol.

-Entropy generation S gen rate for heat transfer between two temperatures connected by a metal rod.
-The direct power extracted, P max, is zero in this configuration.
+Entropy generation rate (Sgen rate) by heat transfer between two temperatures connected by a metal rod of length L. The direct power (rate of work) extracted, Pmax (J/s), is zero in this configuration.

-Applications: Tropospheric weather, solidification (crystallization), transformation, chemical reactions, metal deformation, sintering, patterns in nature, bird organization, self-organization, heat pumps, energy efficiency calculations, or flow of a fluid in a pipe, i.e., wherever it takes a finite amount of time to complete a process.
+Applications related to pattern evolution: Tropospheric weather development, Equilibrium and non-equilibrium clouds, solidification patterns (crystallization), transformation kinetics, chemical reactions, metal deformation, sintering, surface patterns in nature, bird organization, self-organization of chemical and sociological groups, heat pumps, energy efficiency calculations, or flow-flow resistance of a fluid in a pipe, i.e., wherever it takes a finite amount of time to complete a process.
 There is a quantum mechanical analogy to entropy generation that is not discussed here.

 A Statistical Basis.
 Although an S-curve based on a symmetrical (normal) distribution of rate can be used to represent a self-organizing process, one should be aware that skewness in a distribution can also yield an S-curve-like transformation (albeit with a tail), as shown.